Eyebrow Aftercare Instructions

 Too much will not allow the brows to breath and heal correctly.

-- When wasing your face, be sure not to splash water onto your face like we normally do.
-Instead use a washcloth or disposable cleansing wipe to was AROUND the brows, making sure they stay dry
+When washing your face, be sure not to splash water onto your face like we normally do.
+Instead use a washcloth or disposable cleansing wipe to be AROUND the brows, making sure they stay dry

 ♦Healing and Peeling Stages by day♦

 It's critical to avoid the following for 14 days+ after your procedure.